crypticsurfer/Movie-Maestros/README.md

 <br>

 ## Description
-Movie Maestros gives you movie reccomendations based on other films that you like or based on keywords or genres It's powered by React.js, MongoDB, and GraphQL <br /> <br />
+Movie Maestros gives you movie reccomendations based on other films that you like or based on keywords or genres It's powered by React.js, MongoDB, and GraphQL, AppolloServer, MUI & JWT <br /> <br />

 ## Table of Contents: